irssi/irssi.github.io/documentation/settings/index.markdown

 ` join_auto_chans_on_invite = ON `

 > Automatically join a channel when invited to it, if that channel was previously added to the autojoin list (`/channel add -auto`).

+{:#key_timeout}
+` key_timeout = 0 `

+> Time in msecs to wait until a key combo is flushed.
+If it's set to 0 (the default), there's no timeout, and key combos will wait until the next keystroke before processing.
+>
+> This is useful if you have key combos that extend others.
+For example, if you have `meta-a` and `meta-a-meta-b` this setting allows you to use `meta-a` after waiting some time.
+>
+> Setting it to very low values may result in issues such as partial key combos getting processed accidentally.
+1000 or 500 might be good starting points
+>
+> Added in irssi 1.1.0

 {:#kick_first_on_kickban}
 ` kick_first_on_kickban = OFF `